-The following discussion is a brief summary of the material U.S. federal income tax considerations relating to an investment in the notes.
+The following discussion is a brief summary of the material U.S. federal income tax consequences relating to an investment in the notes.
 The following summary is not complete and is both qualified and supplemented by, or in some cases supplements, the discussion entitled "U.S. Federal Income Tax Summary" in product supplement STOCK CYN-1, which you should carefully review prior to investing in the notes.

-The U.S. federal income tax considerations of your investment in the notes are uncertain.
+The U.S. federal income tax consequences of your investment in the notes are uncertain.
 No statutory, judicial or administrative authority directly discusses how the notes should be treated for U.S. federal income tax purposes.
-In the opinion of our tax counsel, Mayer Brown LLP, it would generally be reasonable to treat the notes as prepaid cash-settled derivative contracts.
+In the opinion of our tax counsel Mayer Brown LLP, it would generally be reasonable to treat the notes as prepaid derivative contracts.
 Pursuant to the terms of the notes, you agree to treat the notes in this manner for all U.S. federal income tax purposes.
-If this treatment is respected, you should generally recognize capital gain or loss upon the sale, exchange, redemption or payment on maturity in an amount equal to the difference between the amount you receive at such time and the amount that you paid for your notes.
+If your notes are so treated, you should generally recognize capital gain or loss upon the sale, exchange, redemption or payment at maturity in an amount equal to the difference between the amount you receive at such time and the amount that you paid for your notes.
 Such gain or loss should generally be long-term capital gain or loss if you have held your notes for more than one year.
-Non-U.S. holders should consult the section entitled "U.S. Federal Income Tax Summary-Non-U.S. Holders" in product supplement STOCK CYN-1.

-If you are a U.S. Holder, although the treatment of the Contingent Coupon Payments is unclear, we intend to treat the Contingent Coupon Payments, including on the maturity date, as ordinary income includible by you at the time such payments accrue or are received in accordance with your normal method of accounting for U.S. federal income tax purposes.
+If you are a U.S. Holder, although the treatment of the Contingent Coupon Payments (with Memory) is unclear, we intend to treat the Contingent Coupon Payments (with Memory), including on the maturity date, as ordinary income includible by you at the time such payments accrue or are received in accordance with your normal method of accounting for U.S. federal income tax purposes.

-The expected characterization of the notes is not binding on the U.S. Internal Revenue Service (the "IRS") or the courts.
+The characterization described above is not binding on the U.S. Internal Revenue Service (the "IRS") or the courts.
 Thus, it is possible that the IRS would seek to characterize your notes in a manner that results in tax consequences to you that are different from those described above or in the accompanying product supplement.
 For a more detailed discussion of certain alternative characterizations with respect to your notes and certain other considerations with respect to your investment in the notes, you should consider the discussion set forth in "U.S. Federal Income Tax Summary" of the product supplement.
 We are not responsible for any adverse consequences that you may experience as a result of any alternative characterization of the notes for U.S. federal income tax or other tax purposes.